Livingstone-Studio/DirectX-Rendering/README.md

 If you are curious about the changes I plan to make when I have spare time - I have a TODO comment in the main.cpp file, disclosing areas I want to improve and expand on after briefly revisiting the project.

-The project will not work if you were to download it from here - I have commerically licensed assets in the game which have been removed from this repo so I can keep it public, that being said - I would like to release a version on itch.io at some point after I am happy with any changes I make so I shall provide that once it is ready.
+The project will not work if you were to download it from here - I removed DX Toolkit as I haven't made a CMake yet and didn't want to redistribute another library in it's entirety.
+Also, I have commerically licensed assets in the demo which have been removed from this repo so I can keep it public, that being said - I would like to release a version on itch.io at some point after I am happy with any changes I make so I shall provide that once it is ready.